farice/RL-Cryptography/README.md

 $ pip install -r requirements.txt
 ```

-> `rl-env` is an arbitrary directory.
+> `rl-cryp` is an arbitrary directory.
 You can replace `rl-env` with a directory of your choice.

 ## Run